 With normal vision, your eyes make a series of adjustments to work together to form a single image.
 When you look from an object that is far away to one that is close, the lens inside your eye slightly changes its shape.
-The dark part of your eye, the pupil, becomes smaller.
-Your eyes also move slightly toward the midline in a process called convergence.
+The dark circle inside the colored part of your eye (the pupil) gets smaller.
+Your eyes also move slightly toward the center (midline).This is called convergence.
 Your eye and brain carefully coordinate these changes.
-The result is that you can perceive a single, focused image.
+The result is that you can see a single, focused image.
 When you read, your eyes and brain also have to coordinate the quick, complex eye movements needed to scan a page.

 If you have CI, your brain and eye may sometimes have trouble coordinating these changes.
-One of your eyes may sometimes turn outward instead of converging toward the midline.
+One of your eyes may sometimes turn out instead of converging toward the midline.
 This makes it hard for your eyes to work together.
-It can cause blurred vision, double vision, eyestrain, or the need to close one eye when reading.
+It can cause blurred vision, double vision, or eye strain.
+Or you may need to close one eye when reading.

 CI is common.
 It may be slightly more common in women than in men.

 Experts are not yet sure what causes CI.
 There may be problems in the complex series of actions that the brain and eyes perform.
 Genes may be partly responsible for CI.

 In some cases, a health condition can help lead to CI.
 These include:

 - Head injury and concussion

 - Myasthenia gravis